mikosik/smooth-build/doc/tutorial.md

 Smooth uses `build.smooth` file located in project's root directory as a description of project's build process.
 `build.smooth` files are written in (statically typed and functional) smooth language.
-One of the simplest non trivial build files is:
+One of the simplest non-trivial build files is:

 ```
-release = files("src") | javac() | jar();
+release = projectFiles("src") | javac() | jar();
 ```

-This script defines `release` value which is calculated by performing following tasks:
+This script defines value `release` which body contains function calls separated by `|`.

- * Invoking `files` function that takes all files (recursively) from `src` directory located at project's root.
+Separator `|` means that expression on the left (of `|`) is passed as the first argument to function call on the right.
+So in our example call to [projectFiles](api/projectFiles.md) function returns all files from `src` directory located at project's root.
- Project root is a directory containing `build.smooth` file.
- * Passing them to `javac` function that compiles those files.
+That result is passed as argument to call to [javac](api/javac.md) function that invokes java compiler and compiles all the files.
- * Passing compiled files to `jar` function that packs them into jar binary.
+Result returned from [javac](api/javac.md) call is then passed as argument to [jar](api/jar.md) function which compresses those files into a jar file.

 You can build `release` (evaluate `release` value) from command line by running: